FreaxMATE/FreaxMATE.github.io/content/linux/setup-git/index.md

 showAuthor: True
 ---

-Hi there 👋,

-welcome to my new website, this is my first post here 🎉 - It is about a customized Manjaro MATE ISO I created.

-My favourite desktop environment currently is the MATE Desktop, however especially for new users it is not a very user-friendly implementation in most distributions.
-So I personally always configured the stock MATE experience to make it much more usable and polished.
-But actually you should not have to do so much to get an acceptable experience out of a desktop environment.

-A Distribution doing a great job with their MATE Edition is Ubuntu MATE.
-I used to run this Distribution but much more prefer Manjaro/ Arch Linux as the backend.
-That's why I changed to Manjaro MATE and they're definitely better than some other Distribution with the MATE Desktop but not quite as good as Ubuntu MATE.
-So I created a customized Manjaro MATE ISO 🎉 🎊

----

 ## Overview

 Git is a free and open source code version control system.
-It was originally developed by Linus Torvalds himselfwith the first release back in 2005.
+It was originally developed by Linus Torvalds himself with the first release back in 2005.
-SSH and GPG are quite intersting for the use with git however there are not many easy guides on how to set these up.
+SSH and GPG are quite interesting for the use with git however there are not many easy guides on how to set these up.
 So here is a compact article.

 ## Get Started